-If you’re looking for an ice-cream parlour with a view make a beeline for Winstones Ice Cream which is perched on the edge of Rodborough Common, a picturesque National Trust site, near Stroud.
+If you’re looking for an ice-cream parlour with a view, make a beeline for Winstones Ice Cream perched on the edge of Rodborough Common – a picturesque National Trust site, near Stroud.

-Based in the charming village of Elmore, right on the banks of the River Severn, take a trip to Wholly Gelato for a cone or tub or deliciously local gelato.
-Handmade on the Hobbs Family farm using milk from the dairy cows on site, visitors have been known to queue right across the car park for a taste of tasty gelato on a summer’s day.
+Based in the charming village of Elmore, right on the banks of the River Severn, take a trip to Wholly Gelato for a cone or tub of deliciously local gelato.
+Handmade on the Hobbs family farm using milk from the dairy cows on site, visitors have been known to queue right across the car park for a taste of its gelato on a summer’s day.

-Having only opened in 2018, Wholly Gelato is proving to be one of the most popular ice cream producers in Gloucestershire.
-It’s also a big hit with kids, who can meet the cows while they enjoy a cone on the farm, and even take away a tub to indulge in at home!
+Having opened in 2018, Wholly Gelato is proving to be one of the most popular ice cream producers in Gloucestershire.
+It’s also a big hit with kids, who can meet the cows while they enjoy a cone on the farm.

-When it comes to unique flavours Harriet’s Jolly Nice is most definitely paving the way with her ice-creams which encompass combinations such as passion fruit curd and torched marshmallow, beetroot and raspberry, and spiced pear stracciatella, while the sorbets span sloe gin and tonic, and absinthe.
+When it comes to unique flavours, Harriet’s Jolly Nice is most definitely paving the way with her ice creams, with combinations such as passion fruit curd and torched marshmallow, beetroot and raspberry, and spiced pear Stracciatella – while the sorbets span sloe gin and tonic, and even absinthe.

-With 24 flavours spanning gelatos, sorbets and frozen yoghurts, Cirencester-based Dolcetti has plenty to tempt you whether you’re a fan of fruity creations or utterly decadent chocolate delights.
+With 24 flavours spanning gelato, sorbet and frozen yoghurt, Cirencester-based Dolcetti has plenty to tempt you, whether you’re a fan of fruity creations or utterly decadent chocolate delights.

-The beautiful Cotswold village of Lower Slaughter is home to The Old Mill, an award-winning gift shop, café and ice-cream parlour where it serves its range of handmade organic flavours in sugar cones or tubs.
+The beautiful Cotswold village of Lower Slaughter is home to The Old Mill, an award-winning gift shop, café and ice cream parlour which serves its range of handmade organic flavours in sugar cones or tubs.

 Treat yourself to a scoop of wild strawberry, garden mint choc, brown bread, butter crunch or ground coffee, before heading for a stroll along the River Eyre for a truly relaxing summer’s day out.

-Head to the Forest of Dean to sample Hillbrooks luxury ice-cream, which is situated on the family-run farm in Kemply where it creates completely natural frozen desserts direct from the milk of its herd of cows.
+Head to the Forest of Dean to sample Hillbrooks luxury ice cream.
+Situated on the family-run farm in Kemply, Hillbrooks creates completely natural frozen desserts using milk from its very own herd of cows.

-Specialising in indulgent puddings with an impressive selection of gelato and sundaes, Creams Café offers plenty to tempt those with a sweet-tooth at its dessert parlour in Cheltenham’s Brewery Quarter.
+Specialising in indulgent puddings with an impressive selection of gelato and sundaes on offer, Creams Café offers plenty to tempt those with a sweet-tooth at its dessert parlour in Cheltenham’s Brewery Quarter.